webclinic017/StockScrap/README.md

 - PyQt5-Tools

 ### GUI Update
 In the most recent update, I have created a GUI using PyQt5 to facilitate an easier time using the program.
 Simply run *main_ui.py* to run the GUI.
-Enjoy! :grin:
+Enjoy! :grin: Thanks to Wanderson for Circular Splash UI.
+[Wanderson](https://www.youtube.com/c/WandersonIsMe/)

 ### How to use this module and Examples
 *Before starting, pip install all required modules.*